Operational Coordination Is Considered A Cross Cutting Capability

 To effectively implement operational coordination as a cross-cutting capability, several key elements must be in place:

-• Defined Roles and Responsibilities: Clearly defined roles and responsibilities eliminate ambiguity and ensure that everyone knows what is expected of them.
+• Defined Roles and Responsibilities: Clearly defined roles and responsibilities eliminate ambiguity and make sure everyone knows what is expected of them.
 This reduces duplication of effort and ensures that tasks are completed efficiently.

 • Effective Communication Channels: Open and transparent communication is essential for effective coordination.
-This includes regular meetings, email updates, shared online platforms, and other communication tools that facilitate information sharing.
+This includes regular meetings, email updates, shared online platforms, and other communication tools that support information sharing.

 • Standardized Processes and Procedures: Standardized processes and procedures streamline operations and reduce errors.
 This ensures that tasks are performed consistently and efficiently, regardless of who is performing them.